ghost1100/MSR2026/submission_files/README.md

 We analyze the complete MSR 2026 Challenge dataset containing 932,791 pull request records (754MB) - representing the largest empirical analysis of AI-generated contributions across GitHub repositories.

+**Important**: Due to file size limitations, the main dataset file is not included in the repository.
+Please see `GET_DATASET.md` for download instructions.

 ## Repository Structure

 ```